Reporting A Work Related Injury in Atlanta

 According to the Georgia workers’ compensation laws, an injured employee should provide their employer a prompt notice of their work injuries.
 Specifically, the law provides that employees who suffer a workplace injury have 30 days to report that injury to their employer.

-The 30-day notice provision was included in the workers’ comp law of Georgia to provide employers with ample time to investigate the injury claim while credible evidence is still available.
+The 30-day deadline for reporting a work injury is meant to give employers ample time to investigate the injury claim while credible evidence is still available.

-Who Do I Contact When Reporting A Work-Related Injury in Atlanta To?
+Who Do I Contact When Reporting a Work Related Injury in Atlanta?

 If you have been injured following a work-related accident or fallen ill in the course of employment, it is imperative that you be timely when reporting a work-related injury in Atlanta or illness to your employer within the allowable time.